 Elder Elm had at last arrived.
 Uncharacteristically, without engaging in any of his customary interrogations, he made a hasty, although polite introduction, “Welcome, Ardith.
 Welcome, Samuel.
 I am Elm, the Elder here.
 We haven’t time to waste.
 Come now, let us see if your magic box will coax The Compendium’s secret out.
 But first—are we in danger here?”

 Samuel realized he had forgotten to remove his cap, so in deference to the old Tree, he did just that.
-“Yes, well, I spoke to my company, my former company, that is—”
+“Yes, well, I spoke to my company, my now former company, that is—”

-“The Timbertaker Tree Fellers?” inquired Elm.
+“The Timbertaker tree fellers?” inquired Elm.

 “Yes”, replied Samuel, “although they go by a different name than that, sir.
 I hesitate to say—”